What can I make in a juicer? Tofu, sorbet, soup, and more

 Can a juicer make sorbet or ice cream?

-It depends, based on your juicer's build and attachments, and most models will specify in the product description.
+You'll have seen slow and cold press juicers all over TikTok.
+If you have these types of juicers (or sorbet attachments for yours), it's a simple and straightforward recipe.
 For instance, Hurom's Alpha Series juicers like the Hurom H-AA Slow Juicer include an ice cream strainer where you can use frozen fruit that is slightly thawed to mimic an ice cream consistency.
 Kuvings offers a sorbet attachment that makes it easy to make single-ingredient frozen treats with just frozen fruit.

-Can you make baby food in a juicer?
+Can you make cauliflower pizza in a juicer?

 Can you make hummus in a juicer?